 Dining Out For Life Fundraiser – Donate to a great charity just by dining out!
 At this one-day event, held the last Thursday in April, over 100 Bay Area restaurants donate 25% of their gross sales to the SF AIDS Foundation.
 In the Castro/Upper Market district, more than a dozen restaurants participate, so it is easy to find food you love: seafood, French, Indian, cheeseburgers, and more.
 For info and to find participating restaurants, see www.dolsf.org

 International AIDs Candlelight Memorial – Started in 1983 in San Francisco’s Castro district, the historic Candlelight Memorial has become an international event that takes place every third Sunday in May.
-The 2013 event, to be held May 19th, marks the 30th anniversary of the first candlelight march, which was organized by a few San Francisco gay men who wanted to draw attention to the mysterious disease that was killing their friends and lovers.
+May 19th 2013, marked the 30th anniversary of the first candlelight march, which was organized by a few San Francisco gay men who wanted to draw attention to the mysterious disease that was killing their friends and lovers.
 The San Francisco march, traditionally one of the largest in the US, starts at Castro and Market streets at Harvey Milk Plaza at sundown.
+For more info, see www.candlelightmemorial.org/

 Harvey Milk Day – May 22nd, the birthday of gay activist Harvey Milk, is observed in the Castro with speeches, a rally at Milk’s former store, and similar observances.
 Harvey Milk Day became a California day of “special significance” in 2009, the first official day of recognition for any openly gay person in the U.S. For more info, see www.milkfoundation.org